 Check out the value of the lowest and highest notes in the micro:bit piano keys.

 Using the map block from the Pins drawer to key in all the values.

 You may have noticed we made another variable called note in the previous step.
 Make sure you set the note variable to the mapped values.
 Ring the tone using the note variable.
-Upload it all into your micro:bit and you are ready to make some noise!
+Save these code into your micro:bit and you are ready to make some noise!